Openscapes/approach-guide/approach/tooling.md

 -   Click Download

-**Export a csv file of registrants**
+**Export a csv file of participants**

-*Also not intuitive* ... because there are 2 sections called 'Reports' : one above we use for registrants, and this one for meeting participants
+*Also not intuitive* ... because there are 2 sections called 'Reports' : one under ADMIN we use for registrants, and this one under PERSONAL for meeting participants

 -   PERSONAL \> Reports \> Usage Reports \> Usage